The development of the puppy in its first weeks of life.

 4 – The care, the cuddles

-The mother dog passes on her first lessons and the essential codes of canine life to her puppies.
+The mother passes on to her puppies their first lessons and the essential codes of canine life.

 From birth, I remain present to ensure everything goes smoothly and that the puppies gradually become familiar with me.
 My goal is for them to associate human presence with something reassuring and positive from a very early age, and to develop a relationship of trust similar to the one they have with their mother.

-After a few days, I begin gentle handling and petting.
-These moments are short, calm, and always adapted to the puppies’ pace.
+After a few days, I begin the first gentle handling and petting.
+These moments are short, calm, and always adapted to the puppies’ rhythm.

 From four weeks old, I introduce a small, soft baby brush.
-The aim isn’t to clean them—their mother takes care of that perfectly—but to gradually accustom them to brushing.
-I transform this grooming into a pleasant moment, similar to a massage, so they associate it with a positive experience.
+The goal isn’t to clean them—their mother takes care of that perfectly well—but to gradually get them used to brushing.
+I transform this routine into a pleasant moment, similar to a massage, so they associate it with a positive experience.

-Their nails are checked and trimmed regularly if necessary, to gently accustom them to this.
+Their claws are checked and trimmed regularly if necessary, in order to gently accustom them to this handling.

-The eyes and ears are gently checked and cleaned if necessary with a damp cloth.
+The eyes and ears are checked gently and cleaned if necessary using a moist compress.

-Aunt Iris, our Maine Coon, keeps a watchful eye on the kittens when Mummy Prune is out!
+Auntie Iris, our Maine Coon, looks after the pups when Mummy Prune is out!

 5 – The discoveries

-The first explorations outside the playpen can begin.
+The first explorations outside the park can begin.

 From four weeks old, the puppies gain confidence: they stand well, walk with more stability, and become increasingly curious.
-The playpen gate remains open during the day so they can move around freely under supervision.
+The gate to the playpen remains open during the day so they can move around freely under supervision.

-They then begin to interact more with the other animals in the house, gradually discovering different communication cues.
+They then begin to interact more with the other animals in the house, gradually discovering the different codes of communication.

 From five weeks old, and when the weather permits, regular outings begin.
-They explore the garden, a true learning ground.
+They set off to discover the garden, a true learning ground.

-They play, hide, explore, smell new scents, and hear a variety of sounds… Each experience stimulates their curiosity and contributes to their sensory and emotional development.
+They play, hide, explore, smell new scents, hear various sounds… Each experience stimulates their curiosity and contributes to their sensory and emotional development.

-At the same time, their diet gradually changes.
+At the same time, their diet gradually evolves.
 They discover kibble adapted to their age and naturally explore their environment, such as the grass in the garden.

 6 – The first learnings

-The first lessons naturally begin with their mother, who imparts the essential foundations of canine communication and behavior.
+The first learning experiences naturally begin with the mother, who transmits the essential basics of canine communication and behavior.

 From birth, puppies also learn to trust humans.
-I handle them daily, briefly and gently, especially for weighings and health checks, so that human contact is always associated with a reassuring experience.
+I handle them every day, briefly and gently, especially for weighings and health checks, so that human contact is always associated with a reassuring experience.

-Gradually, they are introduced to brushing and basic grooming.
-These interactions are carried out calmly, so they become positive habits.
+Gradually, they are introduced to brushing and the basics of grooming.
+These procedures are carried out calmly, so that they become positive habits.

-Socialization continues with family members and other pets in the household, fostering their adaptability and well-being.
+Socialization continues with family members and other household animals, promoting their adaptability and balance.

-Around six weeks of age, I begin housebreaking.
-I take the puppies outside regularly, day and night, so they gradually associate the outdoors with their needs.
+Around six weeks of age, I begin potty training.
+I take the puppies outside regularly, day and night, so that they gradually associate the outdoors with their needs.

 At around two months / two and a half months, nighttime outings are generally reduced to one or two times per night, and their living space remains clean.